Scheduled MonumentsEnglandSmall enclosed Iron Age settlement and a length of an adjacent hollow way, 350m north west of Beechfield

 What is Small enclosed Iron Age settlement and a length of an adjacent hollow way, 350m north west of Beechfield?

-Small enclosed Iron Age settlement and a length of an adjacent hollow way, 350m north west of Beechfield is an Iron Age enclosed settlement located in Shropshire.
+This small enclosed Iron Age settlement and adjacent hollow way, located 350 metres north-west of Beechfield in Shropshire, is a scheduled ancient monument representing settlement activity during the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021277.

 Who is responsible for protecting Small enclosed Iron Age settlement and a length of an adjacent hollow way, 350m north west of Beechfield?